How to Increase Staff Engagement and Ownership Over Business ProcessesCarma Evans

 Triaster customers who are keen to increase staff engagement with their Business Processes tend to ask the same question: “How do I get people to take ownership of their processes?”
-Fortunately, having implemented Business Management Systems in various business arenas over the last few years, I have some golden rules to help you to achieve just that.
+This article will explain how your organisation can achieve just that.

 Ownership and Accountability Issues